aitechnicalwriter/qapi-docs/docs/tutorials/01_getting_started.md

 | :--- | :--- |
 | `Authorization` | `Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9...` |

-All of these steps are included in the QBank SDKs (including renewal and token expiration), so you don't need to handle the token lifecycle yourself (see [Python SDK](sdk_integration/sdk_python.md)).
+All of these steps are included in the QBank SDKs (including renewal and token expiration), so you don't need to handle the token lifecycle yourself.

 ## 3. Quick Start: Retrieving a Current Balance

-You can retrieve the most recent balance of an account by calling the `/balances` endpoint; however, the call to the `/balances` endpoint is a **real-time synchronous** call to the core system.
+You can retrieve the most recent balance of an account by calling the `/balances` endpoint; the balance is current as of the previous business day.

 | Field | Value |
 | :--- | :--- |